 Telecommunications services providers are significant contributors to economic output in their own right.
-For example, we estimate that, that in 2017, the telecommunications sector contributed more than USD \$15bn to the economies of Bangladesh, Pakistan, Malaysia, Thailand and Myanmar.
-On
+For example, we estimate that, that in 2018, the telecommunications sector contributed almost USD \$16bn to the economies of Bangladesh, Thailand, Malaysia, Thailand and Myanmar.
+On average, this was more than 1% of GDP in each country.
+Telenor's contribution alone stood at USD \$4.1bn.

 Telecommunications services providers are also significant employers.
-The sector as a whole is estimated to employ around 149,000 people across the five countries, with around 8% of these jobs (12,602) supported by Telenor.
+The sector as a whole is estimated to employ around 132,750 people across the five countries, with around 8% of these jobs (11,044) supported by Telenor.
 These employees tend to be highly productive.
-Employee productivity in the sector (measured by the economic value added per employee) is around US\$99,700.
-This is significantly above the average labour productivity in these five countries, which is around US\$6,600 per employee.
+Employee productivity in the sector (measured by the economic value added per employee) is around US\$119,561.
+This is significantly above the average labour productivity in these five countries, which is around US\$ 9,270 per employee.

 Telenor has also supported the economies where it is present by investing in new telecommunications infrastructure and by contributing to government fiscal revenues.
-In 2017, Telenor invested almost US\$1.3 billion across the five Asian countries.
-Telenor also directly contributed over US\$1.7 billion to the fiscal revenues of these five countries.
+In 2018, Telenor invested over US\$ 2.9 billion across the five Asian countries, including US\$ 1.7 billion in spectrum acquisitions.
+Telenor also directly contributed over US\$1.7 billion to the fiscal revenues of these five countries through taxation, in addition to the US\$ 1.7 billion invested in spectrum acquisition (licence) payments to governments.
+Altogether, this has brought US\$ 3.4 billion in total fiscal revenues to the five governments.

-While the level of investment can vary from year to year, taking the last ten years, Telenor invested almost US\$10bn in the five countries where it is present.
+While the level of investment can vary from year to year, taking the last ten years, Telenor invested almost US\$12bn in the five countries where it is present.
 Almost two-thirds was in the last five-year period, as its investment in Pakistan and Thailand increased and it launched services in Myanmar.